-The main objective of supply chain management in Central America is to maximize the value of customer service and to achieve a sustainable and competitive advantage.
+The main objective of supply chain management in Central America is to maximize the value of service to the customer and to achieve sustainable and competitive advantage.
 Supply chain activities cover everything from product development to sourcing, production, and logistics.
 This also includes the implementation of the information technology systems needed to coordinate these activities.

 How to achieve effective supply chain management in Central America.